Jesse Winker Player Props: Brewers vs. Braves

 Jesse Winker At The Plate

-- Winker has picked up a hit in 26 of 58 games this season, with multiple hits six times.
+- Winker has picked up a hit in 44.1% of his 59 games this year, with more than one hit in 10.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.